 What turned out to be a false alarm, ended up being a huge awakening to my family.
 We clearly needed to address how to properly exit our house in case a real fire ever occurred–without toys!!

 In past years we had mapped out an exit route and even practiced a mock fire drill in our house.
 But we had yet to discuss this crucial plan in our new home.
 And while our older son had clearly remembered the basics, our younger daughter had forgotten some basics–like the fact that in most home fires, you have less than 2 minutes to safely get out of a house.

-So you may be wondering what caused this false alarm in our house a few months ago.
+So any guesses as to what caused the false alarm in our house a few months ago?

 I had no idea how important it is to be routinely cleaning my smoke detectors.
 And I was shocked that the issue was a dirty fire alarm in what I thought was a pretty clean house.
 I mean, I use the dusting attachment on my vacuum and sweep the alarms at least once a month!